PIMS Postdoctoral Training Centre in Stochastics (PTCS)

 Hosted at PIMS by UBC's Probability group, this one day seminar series will feature lectures provided by noted probabilists.
 The events will be shared by video-conferencing upon request.
 Please contact firstname.lastname@example.org if you would like to take part remotely via BlueJeans.

 A full schedule of events is available on the event webpage

 Other PTCS Events

 - PIMS-CRM Summer School in Probability - This is a 4-week school at UBC June 5-30, 2017.
 The main courses will be given by Marek Biskup and Hugo Duminil-Copin.
-Funding for local accommodation and registration will be open soon via this funding form.
+Registration is now open, please visit the event page to register.